Ricky Carmichael: Other activities

 In 2009, for the BBC show Top Gear, Ken Block took James May out for Gymkhana-style driving at Block's stunt course at Inyokern Airport; an operational California airport.
 Carmichael appeared in a supporting role, to which Block described Carmichael as 'a good friend'.

-He currently works on AMA Monster Energy SuperMotocross Broadcasts on NBC with Leigh Diffey, Jason Weigandt, James Stewart, Jason Thomas, and Will Christien.
+Carmichael currently works on AMA Monster Energy SuperMotocross Broadcasts on NBC with Leigh Diffey, Jason Weigandt, James Stewart, Jason Thomas, and Will Christien.

 Awards

-He was voted 2009 Camping World Truck Series Most Popular Driver.
+Carmichael was voted 2009 Camping World Truck Series Most Popular Driver.

-In 2015, he was inducted in the Motorsports Hall of Fame of America.
+In 2015, Carmichael was inducted in the Motorsports Hall of Fame of America.